Skip to main content

 show_error(message, field.item_total_base)

-Get year/month from date field
+Get year/month from a date field

 Returns year/month integer of a date field: